CDRE/EO: Far East Disciplinary Company

 French Indochina - Cam Ranh Bay - Tagne Island - 1900s

-Tagne Island in the 1900s.
-In the late 1930s, a French artillery battery was stationed on the island, to protect Cam Ranh Bay.
+Tagne Island in the early 1900s.
+In the late 1930s, a French artillery battery was stationed on the island to protect Cam Ranh Bay.

 Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - Badge - 1947

-The badge of CDRE/EO, created by Captain Dutter in 1947.
-The Legion’s grenade with a sail of a junk (river boat) representing the location of the island.
-In the bomb, letters CD and a Latin motto Dura lex, sed lex (The law is harsh, but it is the law).
+The badge of the CDRE/EO, created by Captain Dutter in 1947.
+The Legion’s grenade with the sail of a junk (river boat), representing the location of the island.
+In the bomb, the letters CD and the Latin motto Dura lex, sed lex (The law is harsh, but it is the law).
 Nevertheless, the unit’s motto was Legion Everywhere (Légion Partout).

 French Indochina - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - legionnaire - 1950s